nicozerpa/website/src/articles/lodash-underscore-necessary-or-obsolete.md

 ---
-title: "Lodash in 2021: Necessary or Obsolete?"
+title: "Lodash in 2021: necessary or obsolete?"
 id: 20210620
 published: true
 description: JavaScript now has many of the utilities Lodash (and Underscore) used to offer.
 Are these still necessary, or Am I adding unnecessary bloat into my project?